The Wayward Bus (film): Development

 Steinbeck completed the novel in 1946 for publication in 1947.
-As it was Steinbeck's first novel since The Grapes of Wrath there was Hollywood interest in it prior to publication.
+Because it was his first novel since The Grapes of Wrath, there was Hollywood interest in it prior to publication.

-In March 1947 George Stevens announced he had bought screen rights to the novel on behalf of Liberty Films, the production company he established after the war along with Frank Capra, William Wyler and Sam Briskin.
+In March 1947 George Stevens announced that he had bought screen rights to the novel on behalf of Liberty Films, the production company he established after the war along with Frank Capra, William Wyler and Sam Briskin.
 Steinbeck received a cash down payment and a percentage of the profits.
 He wanted Barbara Bel Geddes to star.

 Charles Feldman

-Liberty Films wound up relatively quickly.
-In June 1949 Charles Feldman announced the novel was one of four properties he was developing for screen treatment (other others being the plays The Silver Whistle and Finian's Rainbow and the novel Tender Mercy).
+Liberty Films wound up folding relatively quickly.
+In June 1949, Charles Feldman announced the novel was one of four properties he was developing for screen treatment (others being the plays The Silver Whistle and Finian's Rainbow and the novel Tender Mercy).
 Gene Solow was writing a script based on the novel.
 Feldman wanted Charles Boyer and Gertrude Lawrence to star.

 In January 1952 Feldman announced that William Saroyan had written a script and he wanted to start filming in April at Sam Goldwyn Studios.
 He said Jennifer Jones wanted to star and he hoped to get Marlon Brando as the male lead under the direction of George Stevens.
 Feldman said Saroyan's screenplay had some new characters not in the book and a "more sharply defined love story" which took the book out of its "original Grand Hotel style."

-In February 1953 Feldman announced one of the key roles would be played by Geraldine Page who had just signed a seven-year contract with Feldman off the back of her stage success.
+In February 1953 Feldman announced that one of the key roles would be played by Geraldine Page who had just signed a seven-year contract with Feldman off the back of her stage success.

 In July 1954 Henry Hathaway was announced as director.